For your business to succeed with Google Ads, people have to click on your ads.

 Make Your Ads Stand Out

-Using ad extensions such as location extensions or sitelinks will make your ads stand out more and as a result encourage prospects to either click your ad or click to call you directly.
+Using ad extensions such as location extensions or sitelinks, make your ads stand out more and as a result encourage prospects to either click your ad or click to call you directly.

-Google is constantly revising the site links they offer so it’s best to pay attention to what is new.
-Often if you can incorporate a new feature before the completion, it will really stand out.
+Google is constantly revising the extensions they offer so it’s best to pay attention to what is new.

 Always Be Testing

 One important way to impact CTR is through the ads you run.
 You should always be running 3-4 ads for each ad group.
 This way you can compare the click-through rates of each ad.